 Staying safe with automated gates: how can they be made safer?

-There are a range of safety devices available that can be used to make automated gates safer, including force limitation, photocells and presence detectors.
+There are a range of safety devices available, including force limitation, photocells and presence detectors.
 When they are opening and closing, the force of the gates should be limited to those in the British/European standards and the gates should also reverse if they hit someone or something.
 ‘Safety edges’ or safety bumpers can be attached to any part of the gate where a collision with a person or object may occur.
 They will stop the gate from opening or closing with the slightest impact.

 Photocells consist of a receiver and transmitter.
 All of the time that the receiver can “see” the transmitter, it will allow the gate to operate.
 However, if when the automated gate or barrier is closing the signal is broken, the gate will stop and fully open again.
 Photocells need to be fitted at the correct height to a) enable a signal to be effectively sent between transmitter and receiver and b) to be broken by people, vehicles or pets crossing the threshold.